opencdms/opencdms-test-data/opencdms_test_data/data/cdm/README.md

-# Example data in v0.1.0 of he data model
+# Example data in v0.1.0 of the climate data model

 The data model used in the OpenCDMS project is based on that being developed under the WMO Task Team - Climate Data Model.
 This data model is based on the draft OGC OMS standard and uses the terminology from that standard: